cometbft/knowledge-base/README.md

 License][license-img]][license]

-This repository is intended to act as a team [Zettelkasten][zk] for the CometBFT core team.
+This repository is intended to act as a team [Zettelkasten][zk] for the CometBFT core team as an attempt to preserve both knowledge gained and insights gleaned by the team - both for the current team, and future people working on the project.

 It is _always_ a work-in-progress.
 It is made public in case other people or users may find it to be of use/interest.

 ## Requirements